Dancing with the Stars (American TV series) season 30: Week 3: Britney Night

 Individual judges' scores in the chart below are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

-The couples danced one unlearned dance to songs by pop artist Britney Spears.
-The Argentine tango and jazz were introduced.
+The couples performed one unlearned dance to songs by pop artist Britney Spears.
 Couples are listed in the order they performed.

 Due to both Cody Rigsby and Cheryl Burke testing positive for COVID-19 and being in quarantine, their dance was performed via live feed from their respective homes.
-Derek Hough also missed the live show "out of an abundance of caution" because he had a "possible COVID-19 exposure", although his test came back negative.
+Derek Hough also missed the live show "out of an abundance of caution" because he had a "possible COVID-19 exposure," although his test came back negative.